ainfosec/gr-j2497/README.md

 # Usage

+## Receiving
 Run the flow graphs in `/examples` with GNU Radio Companion to view messages in the console panel.
-There are three different methods to choose from.
+There are three different receive methods to choose from.
 If enabled on the decoder blocks, view the decoded output over UDP with a network sniffer (e.g. Wireshark) or with the `j1708dump.py --interface=plc` command of https://github.com/TruckHacking/plc4trucksduck.
 Successful message decodes of the message body will look like:

 ![message_printout](/examples/images/message_printout.png)